-Academic progress is determined by the successful completion of courses required for the degree.
+Academic progress depends upon the successful completion of courses required for the degree.
 South Asia M.A. candidates must maintain an average of B (3.00) or better and make continual progress toward the completion of the degree to remain in good standing.
 Academic records are reviewed each term to determine whether candidates are making satisfactory progress.